 Dear [Employee’s Name],

-If you have any questions or require any additional information, please do not hesitate to contact [HR Manager’s Name] at [HR Manager’s Contact Information].
+If you have any questions or need further clarification, please contact HR at [HR contact details].

 Sincerely,